HyP3r-/WebSolarLog/README.md

         include php.conf;
     }

-Create or edit the php.conf file:
+Create or edit the `php.conf` file inside the same directory:

     fastcgi_intercept_errors on;
     # this will allow Nginx to intercept 4xx/5xx error codes